raajen/rtb-post-type/README.md

 ## Usage:
-1. require it inside your theme or plugin
+1. Include it inside your theme or plugin.
+Usage for theme is shown here
 ````
 	require( get_template_directory() . '/rtb-post-type/rtb-post-type.class.php' );
 ````